xty19/open62541/doc/tutorial_nodescontents.rst

 Conclusion
 ----------

 In this tutorial you have learned how to harness variable contents to do your bidding.
 You can now create dynamic read/write callbacks that can update your data contents on the fly, even if the server is running its main loop.
+However, our nodes are out of sync with object oriented concepts - we are not using any of the Type/Inheritance/Objectmodel strengths that OPC UA provides yet.
+We will mend that in our next tutorial, :doc:`tutorial_noderelations`.